Jordan-Bone/IAV-Mach-Learning/README.md

 Corresponding protein sequences were then obtained for each sample, most of which were available from the NCBI Virus Database.
 The few genomic sequences without matching proteins were translated locally using the 'ape' package in R [@paradis_2019aa].

-In the future, we would've clustered per host and also possibly split the birds up more instead of assuming that *all* birds are *always* the source of infection.
+In the future, we would've clustered per host and also possibly split the birds up more instead of assuming that **all** birds are **always** the source of infection.

 ## Clustering

 Proteins were then aligned using MAFFT [@rozewicki_2019aa] into 20 resulting protein fasta files (two for each of the 10 major IAV proteins, one containing mammalian-origin viruses and the other avian-origin).
 These were then clustered using the linear algorithm 'easy-linclust' within the tool MMSeq2 [@steinegger_2018aa].
-Three variables of the clustering algorithm were experimented with in optimising data downsampling: the percentage identity threshold required to delineate sequences from one another (--min-seq-id 0.5, 0.75, 0.85, 0.9, 0.95, 0.99), coverage of the sequences within each cluster (-c 0.5, 0.7, 0.8) and the way in which the coverage is calculated (--cov-mode 0, 1).
-Ultimately options were set to `--min-seq-id 0.95`, `-c 0.8` and `--cov-mode 1` in order to grant a representative number of samples without introducing redundancy.
-Ultimately, 6697 proteins were nominated leading to sequences from 4551 individual viruses.
+Three variables of the clustering algorithm were experimented with in optimising data downsampling: the percentage identity threshold required to delineate sequences from one another (*--min-seq-id 0.5, 0.75, 0.85, 0.9, 0.95, 0.99*), coverage of the sequences within each cluster (*-c 0.5, 0.7, 0.8*) and the way in which the coverage is calculated (*--cov-mode 0, 1*).
+Ultimately options were set to *--min-seq-id 0.95*, *-c 0.8* and *--cov-mode 1* in order to grant a representative number of samples without introducing redundancy.
+Ultimately, 6,697 proteins were nominated leading to sequences from 4551 individual viruses.

 ## Protein Features